netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    - Added a recommendation about long trees.
    - Fixed a reference bug in {{sec-module-naming-conventions}}.
    - Added a recommendation for the use of meaningful prefix values.
-   - Added a note that RFC8792-folding of YANG modules can be used if and only if native YANG features (e.g., break line, "+") are not sufficient.
+   - Added a note that RFC8792-folding of YANG modules can be used if and only if built-in YANG features (e.g., break line, "+") are not sufficient.
    - Added tool validation checks to ensure that YANG modules fit into the line limits of an I-D.
    - Added tool validation checks of JSON-encoded examples.
    - Updated many examples to be aligned with the consistent indentation recommendation (internal consistency).